 Basketweave is an easy stitch pattern with many variations that combine knits and purls into a piece of fabric that looks woven.
 This basketweave pattern is based on a simple eight-row repeat.
 You can alter the size of the pattern to suit your needs.

 Cast on 19 stitches.
 Knit in the following pattern:

-- Repeat pattern to desired length or 60 inches.
+Repeat the pattern to your desired length or 60 inches.

 Fun With Basketweave